G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 ---
 # BandSpotsHere - How am I doing relative to other stations in my DXCC?

+## TL;DR
+A ham-radio related utility that uses the [Pskreporter] [MQTT](https://mqtt.org/) feed to display transmit and receive statistics for stations currently active in a specified country ([DXCC](https://www.electronics-notes.com/articles/ham_radio/awards/dxcc-ham-radio-operating-award.php) code).

+## Notes
+At the time of writing (Sep 2024), I've been working on this utility for about a week; hence, this page is really to publish the idea and allow people who know a bit about coding to try it out.
+As I develop it further, I'll add some install instructions and see what I can do to make that as simple as possible.
+In the meantime: download & install Python, open a command window and type "pip install " + each of the libraries mentioned below, download the two bits of python code from this page, and the two Windows batch files to run them, and run both batch files.

+Also, this whole page assumes a lot of knowledge about ham radio, the FT8 mode and [Pskreporter.info](https://pskreporter.info/)

 ## Introduction

-NOTE - this whole page assumes a lot of knowledge about ham radio, the FT8 mode and [Pskreporter.info](https://pskreporter.info/)

 I’ve been wondering for a while if I struggle to receive FT8 on 2m even whilst I can see my Tx is doing well on [Pskreporter](https://pskreporter.info/) If I look at Pskreporter's map of spots of "Country of Callsign G1OJS", I can get some idea.
 But it's difficult to see if the other spots are from one strong operator with a large beam receiving lots of rx reports from Europe, or if there are quite a few other operators making getting several rx spots each, and how many DX calls this unknown number of active 2m stations in my country are receiving.
 For example, see the screenshot below:

 ![PSKRExample]({{ site.baseurl }}/assets/img/PSKRExample.JPG)